Sweet for Summer! Target Unveils New Kids' Collection Inspired By the Museum of Ice Cream

 As a result of a design partnership with the Museum of Ice Cream, Target just announced a new venture in their Art Class collection: a line inspired by the sweet, celebrity-loved exhibit.

-Curated just for kids, the collection includes a variety of pastel-colored apparel, including jumpsuits, shirts, skirts, hoodies, dresses, shorts, swimwear and more.
+Curated just for kids, Museum of Ice Cream Art Class Kids’ collection includes a variety of pastel-colored apparel, including jumpsuits, shirts, skirts, hoodies, dresses, shorts, swimwear and more.

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.